 - Cut vegetables of choice into uniformly small pieces, so they cook faster and evenly.

-- Once pan is hot, add 1 tablespoons of oil and add vegetables.
+- Once pan is hot, add 1 tablespoon of oil and add vegetables.
 Season with salt and pepper and other dried spices (if using).
 While vegetables are cooking, dice onion, and set aside.
 Remove vegetables from pan once cooked through, but not mushy and set aside, covered.

 - Add another tablespoon of oil and add the diced onion, cooking until it's translucent.